Lebanese people in Germany

-In the broader sense, it also include those Palestinians who immigrated from Lebanon to Germany and their descendants.
-According to this definition, there are three significant and large groups: Ethnic Lebanese, Mhallami and Libo-Palestinians.
+In the broader sense, it also include those Palestinians who emigrated from Lebanon to Germany and their descendants.
+According to this definition, there are three significant and large groups: Ethnic Lebanese people, Mhallami Kurds and Libo-Palestinians.

 No concrete data exists on the religious affiliations.

 Ethnic Lebanese

 People with ethnic Lebanese roots represent the largest group of Lebanese in Germany.

 History

 Although there has been sporadic migration from the Middle East to Germany since the 20th century, the real growth of the German Lebanese population began in 1975, with the start of the civil war in Lebanon which drove thousands of people away.
 Nevertheless, most people immigrated in the 1980s and in the beginning of the 1990s (the year after the war) to Germany as refugees.
 Especially in the late 1980s a large number fled to Germany.
 Notably in the second half of the 1990s and in the beginning of the 2000s, many Lebanese were naturalized.